tensorpack/tensorpack/examples/DisturbLabel/README.md

 ![svhn](svhn.png)

 The SVHN experiements used the model & hyperparemeters as my original [svhn example](../svhn-digit-convnet.py).
 Experiements were all repeated 10 times to get the error bar.
+It apparently does not work.

-And I don't believe it will work for ImageNet either.
-And that's a CVPR paper..
+It will not work for ImageNet either.
+There is indeed a terribly weak ImageNet experiment in this paper, and that's a CVPR paper.